Find out 11 things to do and know about the Sacred Valley (besides the main tourist attractions) below:

-Not only does it enable you to enjoy the landscapes and the sky full of stars from your completely see-through room, but it also takes you on an adventure of a 400 m Via Ferrata or hiking and zip lining in order to reach the hotel.
+Not only does it enable you to enjoy the landscapes and the sky full of stars from your completely see-through room, but it also takes you on an adventure of a 400-meter Via Ferrata or hiking and ziplining in order to reach the hotel.

-This biocultural reserve is one of the many things the Sacred Valley has to offer.
-If you are interested in learning about Andean traditions like agriculture, weaving, and sharing a few moments with the twelve different communities that live and grow potatoes there, this is the place to go to.
-Here is everything you need to know about this magical place.
+If you are interested in learning about Andean traditions like agriculture, weaving and sharing moments with the 12 different communities that live and grow potatoes there, this is the place to go to.

-Cuy, or better known as guinea pig, is a common dish for Peruvians, with a history of over 5,000 years.
-In fact, the second Friday of October is the National Guinea Pig Day in Peru!
+Cuy, better known as guinea pig, is a traditional Peruvian dish with a history of over 5,000 years.
+In fact, the second Friday of October is National Guinea Pig Day in Peru.

-The Cuy is often served fried or roasted, and can be found in almost every restaurant in the Sacred Valley, where it is extremely popular.
-It might seem weird, but you should definitely give it a try (it is very good and tasty!).
+The Cuy is often served fried or roasted and can be found in almost every restaurant in the Sacred Valley.
+We recommend you give it a try.

 In addition to visiting the salt mines, you can also enjoy a scenic mountain bike tour around the area.